What is Commodity

 In which all commodities can one trade?

-Although the Government has made all the commodities eligible for trading, only selected few commodities have been reserved by nationwide exchanges for starters.
-A large number of agricultural and metal commodities are traded at NMCE, whereas NCDEX and MCX, trade-in the number of agriculture, metal and energy commodities.
+Although the Government has made all the commodities eligible for trading, nationwide exchanges have reserved only a few selected commodities for starters.
+NMCE trades a large number of agricultural and metal commodities, whereas NCDEX and MCX trade in several agriculture, metal, and energy commodities.

 How is a defaulter penalized?

-Settlement guarantee funds are maintained at NCDEX and MCX.
-In case of any default by any member, there is a penalty clause maintained by the exchanges.
+NCDEX and MCX maintain the settlement guarantee funds and have penalty clauses in case of any default by their members.
 A separate arbitration panel of exchanges is also present to consider various default cases.

 Does one have to pay an extra margin to take delivery of goods?